megastep/mysql-lambda/README.md

 - `make mysql` builds the MySQL variant from source.
 - `make mariadb` builds the MariaDB variant from the pre-built packages.
+- `make postgresql` builds the MySQL variant from source.

-Note that the MySQL 8.0 variant takes considerably longer to build from source.
+Note that the MySQL 8.0 and PostgreSQL variants take considerably longer to build from source.

 ### Author